Government Health Policy and the Trump Nominees

 When we broke the code, the side effects were the same as the sugar pill.

-I'm going to go full tilt over the next couple of years on this concept of being able to identify women.
+So I'm going to go full tilt over the next couple years on this concept of being able to identify women.

-So you don't think about your your breast health till you're 40 unless you've got a huge family history, but you get your immigrant at 40.
+So you don't think about your breast health till you're 40 unless you got a huge family history, but you get your mammogram at 40.

-And if you're one of the 10 million women that have high density, maybe you'll go on this drug that we're developing for prevention.
+And if you're one of the 10 million women that have high density maybe you'll go on this drug that we're developing uh for prevention and if the numbers work out it would be about half of breast cancers would be prevented so instead of 250 000 a year it'd be 120.

-Is the high density a genetically determined factor or is it on diet and weight?
+is the high density a a genetically determined factor or is it on diet and weight it's really interesting that's a really great question there's a genetic component there's a diet component there's um

-And the science is also kind of complicated because the cancer occurs in 3% of the breasts that's not producing
+it's a very complicated uh process and and And the science is also kind of complicated because the cancer occurs in 3% of the breast that's not producing

 It's almost like...